 There are a couple dozen on-site resorts at Disney World, and the variety can make the choice of where to stay feel overwhelming.
 The one I find myself booking time after time is Bay Lake Tower at Disney’s Contemporary.
 Find out if it is the right place for you, too!

-Bay Lake Tower (and its sister property Disney’s Contemporary Resort) are the only resorts at Disney World that are walking distance to Magic Kingdom.
-This is the number one reason Bay Lake Tower is my favorite resort.
+Bay Lake Tower and its sister property Disney’s Contemporary Resort are some of the only resorts at Disney World that are walking distance to Magic Kingdom.
+This is a key reason Bay Lake Tower is one of my favorite resorts.

 Bay Lake Tower is an on-site Disney World property located directly across the street from Magic Kingdom.
 It has clean lines and contemporary styling in the lobby and in the rooms as well.
 This matches well with the sister resort – aptly named Disney’s Contemporary Resort.

 Most of the dining, gift shops and amenities are located within Contemporary.
 This keeps the hustle and bustle to a minimum at Bay Lake Tower.

 Bay Lake Tower is very different from Contemporary in what to expect of the rooms.
 Instead of a traditional hotel room you will find a condo-type residence.
 There are 3 room types available in Bay Lake Tower: studio, 1-bedroom, or 2-bedroom villas.

 Each villa has a small kitchenette.
 Not surprisingly the studio has a small galley kitchenette with mini-fridge and fewer amenities, whereas the 1 and 2 bedroom villas have a full kitchen with stove and regular refrigerator/freezer combo.

 Pro tip: The walkway between Disney’s Contemporary and Bay Lake Tower allows you a (partially obstructed) view of the Magic Kingdom fireworks.
 This can be a great way to experience some of the magic of fireworks without fighting the crowds leaving after the show.